BetonQuest/BetonQuest/documentation/User-Documentation/Conversations.md

 ## Cross-conversation pointers

-If you want to create a conversation with multiple NPCs at once or split a huge conversation into smaller, more focused files, you can point to NPC options in other conversation.
+If you want to create a conversation with multiple NPCs at once or split a huge conversation into smaller, more focused files, you can point to NPC options in other conversations.
 Just type the pointer as `conversation.npc_option`.

 Keep in mind that you can only cross-point to NPC options.
 It means that you can use those pointers only in `first` starting options and in all player options.
 Using them in NPC options will throw errors.